-Ransomware hits hundreds of U.S. companies, security firm says
+Ransomware hits hundreds of US companies, security firm says

 CISA urged anyone who might be affected to “follow Kaseya’s guidance to shut down VSA servers immediately.”
 Kaseya runs what’s called a virtual system administrator, or VSA, that’s used to remotely manage and monitor a customer’s network.

-The privately held Kaseya says it is based in Dublin, Ireland, with U.S. headquarters in Miami.
+The privately held Kaseya says it is based in Dublin, Ireland, with a U.S. headquarters in Miami.
 The Miami Herald recently described it as “one of Miami’s oldest tech companies” in a report about its plans to hire as many as 500 workers by 2022 to staff a recently acquired cybersecurity platform.

 Bajak reported from Boston; O’Brien contributed from Providence, Rhode Island.